MaxwellEnemuo/full-stack-coding-challenge-backend/README.md

-# Backend Coding Challenge

-Our main goal for this exercise is to get an idea of how you are to work with and how you approach your engineering work.
-That insight is more important than your actual working solution at the end of this exercise.

-Please record your screen and talk us through the coding exercise as you work through it.
-Don't hesitate to think out loud—that's the interesting part!

-We expect this to take around an hour.

-## Brief

-You'll be building an endpoint to look up airport information.
-In its current state, we render a list of all airports (around 6000) on the frontend, but we don't want to keep this data in the frontend or load them all at once.

-Please move this data into a database scheme on the backend, and then write an endpoint that allows fetching data from the frontend.
-Your endpoint should allow user to look up airports by searching for airports by name, IATA, city, or country.

-## Assumptions

-- Tilla uses [NestJS](https://nestjs.com), [Prisma](https://www.prisma.io) with PostgreSQL and TypeScript.
-It'd be cool if you use that same tech stack for this exercise.
-- The database is currently a JSON file with airport data.
-- The IATA code is a unique identifier for an airport.
-- While we care more about your thought process than your outcome, we're still interested in how you write code.
-Don't cut corners there, and write the code as if you'd write a real-world, production-quality product.

 ## Extra questions

 We'd love to hear your thoughts on some of these questions.
 Please don't spend more than a minute or two on each question.

-- What are some edge cases you would take care of before shipping this to production?
+## What are some edge cases you would take care of before shipping this to production?

+- - Write unit and integration tests before shipping
+- - Document APIs using swagger
+- - Secure the our APIs using JWT
+- - Improve the search by making it case sensitive
+- - Use monitoring and logging to spot errors

-- How would you scale this to handle high amounts of traffic?
+## How would you scale this to handle high amounts of traffic?

+- - Optimise database queries
+- - Implement rate limiting
+- - Use a NoSQL database like MongoDB for faster queries.
+It can be scaled horizontally as well.
+- - Use caching (e.g Redis cache) to reduce database lookup

-- What's important for you to work well in a fully remote team?
+## What's important for you to work well in a fully remote team?

+- - Easy and fluid way of communicating
+- - Supportive and approachable team members

 ## Deliverables